pojntfx/networked-linux-memsync/docs/notes.md

   - Essentially, its VM memory migration and snapshots, but for any kind of state
   - Its particularly interesting because it can do so without any specific requirements for the data structures of the state other than them being ultimately a `[]byte`, which by definition every state is (def. a process level or VM level etc.)

-  - Using managed mounts for remote SQLite databases without having to download it first (move this and the points below above the app migration usecase once elaborated on)
-  - Streaming video formats like e.g. MP4 that don't support streaming due to indexes/compression
-  - Improving game download speeds by mounting the remote assets with managed mounts, using a pull heuristic that defines typical access patterns (like which levels are accessed first), making any game immediately playable without changes
+  - Improving game download speeds by mounting the remote assets with managed mounts, using a pull heuristic that defines typical access patterns (like which levels are accessed first), making any game immediately playable without changes (move this and the points below above the app migration usecase once elaborated on)
   - Executing remote binaries or scrips that don't need to be scanned first without having to fully download them

 - Conclusion